center-for-threat-informed-defense/defending-ot-with-attack/docs/index.rst

 and is funded by our research participants, in futherance of our mission to advance the state of the art and the state of the practice in threat-informed defense globally.
-This work builds upon the Center's `Defending IaaS with ATT&CK <https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/defending-iaas-with-attack/>`_ project by by using the methodology and tooling created under that project as a basis, and provides another collection of resources cyber defenders can use to understand and make threat-informed decisions for techniques that could be used within an IT/OT hybrid architecture and environment.
+This work builds upon the Center's `Defending IaaS with ATT&CK <https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/our-work/defending-iaas-with-attack/>`_ project by using the methodology and tooling created under that project as a basis, and provides another collection of resources cyber defenders can use to understand and make threat-informed decisions for techniques that could be used within an IT/OT hybrid architecture and environment.